Manual actions

 }

-For a multi tenant setup, the function above does not take a tenant ID since a user ID and their email verification status is unique on an app level (and not a tenant level).
+For a multi tenant setup, the function above does not take a tenant ID.
+A user ID and the associated email verification status is unique on an app level (and not a tenant level).